texamp/texamp.github.io/abstracts-contributed.md

 *Discrete m-functions with doubly-palindromic continued fraction coefficients*

 Abstract:
 We will consider Jacobi matrices whose diagonal and off-diagonal entries are eventually periodic sequences.
-We show that if each period can be written as the concatenation of two palindromes, then there is a special property satisfied by these matrices, which is most easily expressed in terms of the associated $m$-functions.
+We show that if each period can be written as the concatenation of two palindromes, then there is a special property satisfied by these matrices, which is most easily expressed in terms of the associated _m_-functions.
 This generalizes a known result about the continued fraction expansion of real numbers.
 Joint work with Hunter Handley.

 ------